 - Now One Foot, Now the Other, by Tomie dePaola (recommended by Amy Selle, Managing Director of corecubed): A heartwarming story suitable for the whole family, this simple but beautifully written picture book shares the story of a young boy who learned to walk from his grandfather, but then found himself reversing roles after his grandfather’s stroke.

-We’d love to hear from you with any additional recommendations you may have to help us all refine and reshape our thinking about aging, and to let us assist you with our own expert knowledge in how to market home health care services.
+We’d love to hear from you with any additional recommendations you may have to help us all refine and reshape our thinking about aging and senior home care, and to let us assist you with our own expert knowledge in home care advertising.
 Contact the home care marketing team at corecubed any time at 800.370.6580, x1, or through our online contact form.